In2PrimateBrains/CommonLocalizerMetadataTemplates/metadata/metadata_fields.md

 NOTE: We used the following keywords below: "REQUIRED", "RECOMMENDED", and "OPTIONAL".
 They are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

+We welcome suggestions on the specification, such as the addition of new fields to better describe the common localizer experiments, modifications to the existing requirement levels, or any other general feedback.

 ## 1. Dataset Description